National History Museum

 National History Museum © Joe Mabel

-The museum is located inside the former Postal Services Palace, which also houses a philatelic museum.
+Located inside the former Postal Services Palace, the museum is housed next to a philatelic museum, housing hundreds of thousands of historic stamps.
 Interestingly, the museum had to be closed briefly for reconstruction in 2012 when a late-medieval archaeological site was discovered under the building.

 Address: Calea Victoriei 12